-Ascelia Pharma has two active employee options programs that include members of the management team.
-If the terms of the programs are met at the time for utilisation, these employees have the right to purchase shares at a pre-determined price.
+Ascelia Pharma has two active employee options programs that include members of the management team and a share-saving programme for employees.
+If the terms of the option programs are met at the time for utilisation, these employees have the right to purchase shares at a pre-determined price.
+For the share-saving programme, employees are entitled to receive matching and performance shares according to terms of the programme.
 The Group recognises share-based remuneration, which personnel may receive.
-A personnel cost is recognised, together with a corresponding increase in equity, distributed over the period in which the vesting conditions are met, which is the date on which the relevant employees become fully entitled to the compensation.
+A personnel cost is recognised, together with a corresponding increase in equity, distributed over the vesting period.
+Social security costs are revalued at fair value.